fekepp/dlubm-ldfu-eval/README.md

     $ ./scripts/docker-network-reverseproxy-create

 ----
-Create the reverse proxy network that will be used by the reverse proxy container and all othercontainers.
+Create the reverse proxy network that will be used by the reverse proxy container and all other containers.

 #### Create Reverse Proxy Service
 Create the reverse proxy service.